-151. David R. Schmahmann & Lori J. Polacheck, The Case Against Rights for Animals, 22 B.C.
-ENVIL.
+^{151.} David R. Schmahmann & Lori J. Polacheck, The Case Against Rights for Animals, 22 B.C.
+ENVTL.
 AFF.
 L. REV. 747, 780 (1995).

-152. See generally FRANCIONE, PROPERTY, supra note 27.
+^{152.} See generally FRANCIONE, PROPERTY, supra note 27.
 The first judicial decision in the United States that recognized a property right in dogs occurred in 1871.
 ORLAND SOAVE, ANIMALS, THE LAW AND VETERINARY MEDICINE 159 (4th ed.
 2000).
 Many cases dealing with the valuation of animals reference an animal's status as property.
 See infra notes 317-70 and accompanying text.

-153. FRANCIONE, PROPERTY, supra note 27, at 38.
+^{153.} FRANCIONE, PROPERTY, supra note 27, at 38.

-154. Id.
+^{154.} Id.
 A right that must be created by law is referred to as a "positive" right.
 Id.

-classification of animals so as to determine the property rights in them.
-Animals were classified as either "wild" or "domestic."
-If an animal was classified as wild, a human would only be able to obtain a qualified property right in such animal through taming or confinement.
-Once a wild animal left the control of a human, the person no longer maintained a qualified property right in the animal.
-In contrast, the ownership of a domestic animal is not lost if the animal escapes.
+classification of animals so as to determine the property rights in them.157 Animals were classified as either "wild" or "domestic."158 If an animal was classified as wild, a human would only be able to obtain a qualified property right in such animal through taming or confinement.159 Once a wild animal left the control of a human, the person no longer maintained a qualified property right in the animal.160 In contrast, the ownership of a domestic animal is not lost if the animal escapes.161

-Companion animals can be considered a subcategory of domestic animals.
-To determine whether an animal fits within this subcategory it is necessary to focus "on evidence of the relationship between the animal and its owner.
-If an animal is considered to be a companion animal, a person may have more rights in the animal, but also will likely be subject to more statutory responsibilities.
-If
+Companion animals can be considered a subcategory of domestic animals.162 To determine whether an animal fits within this subcategory it is necessary to focus "on evidence of the relationship between the animal and its owner."163 If an animal is considered to be a companion animal, a person may have more rights in the animal, but also will likely be subject to more statutory responsibilities.164

-Proposals have been made to change the property status of animals.
-One proposal by David Favre uses existing property laws as its core and advocates a system in which the concept of property ownership is retained for certain purposes while providing animals the status of "juristic persons."
-An important premise under this proposed property system is that living objects have "self-ownership."
+Proposals have been made to change the property status of animals.165 One proposal by David Favre uses existing property laws as its core166 and advocates a system in which the concept of property ownership is retained for certain purposes while providing animals the status of "juristic persons."167 An important premise under this proposed property system is that living objects have "self-ownership."168

-158. James F. Wilson, Law and Ethics of the Veterinary Profession 74 (1988).
+158. JAMES F. WILSON, LAW AND ETHICS OF THE VETERINARY PROFESSION 74 (1988).